manwar/perlweeklychallenge-club/challenge-137/james-smith/README.md

 Using this script to generate all candidate Lychrel numbers up to 1 million took approximately `12` seconds.
 To use the `lychrel_large` routine took approximately 2180 seconds (36 minutes 20 seconds), a speed gain of approximately `180x`.

+To 10 million the time taken was approximately 6 minutes.

 ### Explanation

 For every sequence generated above - all the numbers are either not Lychral numbers or candidate Lychral numbers.
 Once we either get to a palindrome OR reach the "end of the sequence" we can tag every number as either a candidate Lychral number or not.
 This reduces the number of calculations.